African, Black and Caribbean Studies

 Why Earn Your BA in African, Black and Caribbean Studies?

-Earn a BA in African, Black and Caribbean Studies to deepen your understanding of the experiences of people of African descent while strengthening your career prospects.
-The BA in African, Black and Caribbean Studies offers students the opportunity to engage with the African Diaspora, providing an interdisciplinary understanding of the cultural, historical and social experiences of African-descended populations across the globe.
-Through this program, students explore the legacies of slavery, colonialism and migration, as well as the vibrant cultures and contributions of African-descended communities worldwide.
-This degree prepares graduates for meaningful careers in education, public policy, law, media, cultural institutions, nonprofit work and international affairs, while also offering a strong foundation for graduate or professional study.
+Earn a bachelor’s degree in African, Black and Caribbean Studies to deepen your understanding of the experiences of people of African descent while strengthening your career prospects.
+This program, grounded in Africana Studies, offers students the opportunity to engage with the African Diaspora, providing an interdisciplinary understanding of the cultural, historical and social experiences of African-descended populations across the globe.
+Through this undergrad program, students explore the legacies of slavery, colonialism and migration, as well as the vibrant cultures and contributions of African-descended communities worldwide.
+This degree in African, Black and Caribbean Studies prepares graduates for meaningful careers in education, public policy, law, media, cultural institutions, nonprofit work and international affairs, while also offering a strong foundation for graduate or professional study in Africana Studies and related fields.

 • African History and Culture: Study the historical experiences of African nations and peoples, including the impacts of colonialism, slavery and independence movements, while gaining insight into Africa’s diverse social and cultural dynamics.